-And, watch a job seeker who made a rap video which landed her the interview and eventually the position.
+And, watch a job seeker who made a rap video that landed her the interview and eventually the position.

 Offer something of value with your thank you – make your thank you note unique by including something the recruiter might find valuable.
 This could be an article, newspaper clipping, book or some information about a competing business.
 It could also be a sample of your work that you do specifically for this occasion to show what you will actually do if hired.

 When I was searching for a new position a few years back, I followed up all of my interviews with a handwritten thank you note and a package of LifeSavers candies.
 In my note I said “I’ve been considered a life saver for my bosses in the past, and I’d love to have the opportunity to share my skills with you.”
 A little cheesey, but it created a creative impression!

 This is a solid trust builder if you give something that is suitable and relevant, not just clever.